queenisabaer/wishlist/README.md

 ![Screenshot of message, if no item was added for external user](/documentation/features/message_no_items_external.png)<br>

 -**Edit a wish list**<br>
 As part of the full CRUD functionality, the wish list owner has the ability to edit a wish list.
 The page on which the corresponding form is contained can be reached from the wish list overview(button with pen) as well as from the detail page of the wish list.
 The fields contain the previous data.
 After clicking on the "Confirm Changes" button, you will be redirected back to the overview page of the wish lists.
 In addition, a message appears that the list has been changed successfully.
 If a user attempts to edit a wishlist by inserting the corresponding term into the URL, they will be redirected to the login page and shown a message indicating that they need to log in first to edit a wishlist.
-If they then log in and are not the owner of the wishlist, they will receive a 403 page on their next attempt.
+If they then log in and are not the owner of the wishlist, they will receive a 403 page on their next attempt.<br>

 Screenshot of edit page<br>
 ![Screenshot of edit page](/documentation/features/screenshot_edit_wishlist.png)<br>